Welcome to the Dartmouth College supplemental essay prompts for the 2020-2021 application cycle! Here’s everything you need to know.

 We get it, Dartmouth—you didn’t want New Hampshire to turn you into a public school back in the early 19th century, and you made it into this whole big thing, and you won in court.
 But this pompous quote, which you’ve been using for years, does nothing to help your applicants respond to the simple question: “Why Dartmouth?”
 (No disrespect—Dartmouth is a terrific school.)

 This is a typical “Why This College” question, but your response has to be very, very short.
 Do your research on Dartmouth and make sure you come up with some concrete examples of why Dartmouth is the place for you, and don’t just say that you wouldn’t mind being in the middle of nowhere for four years.
-Make sure your reasons for wanting to attend Dartmouth are in line with your own personal narrative—in other words, make sure they’re authentic, and that you’re not simply pandering to that small college that some love, Sir.
+Make sure your reasons for wanting to attend Dartmouth are in line with your own personal narrative.
+Consider three main areas–academics, extracurriculars, and campus life.
+In other words, make sure your points are authentic, and that you’re not simply pandering to that small college that some love, Sir.

 2. Please choose one of the following prompts and respond in 250-300 words: